 RCW 28B.15.0681(5)(a) and (b) requires that institutions of higher education provide certain information to all undergraduate resident students.

-5b) Tuition revenue, as defined by RCW 28B.15.020, includes the Building Fee and the Operating Fee.
+As defined by RCW 28B.15.020, includes the Building Fee and the Operating Fee.
 Building Fee revenue is appropriated by the legislature specifically for buildings, equipment, maintenance and other capital projects.
-The list below shows the major activities supported by Operating fees revenue in fiscal year 2022.
+The list below shows the major activities supported by Operating fees revenue in fiscal year 2023.

 Limitation of Liability

 The college’s total liability for claims arising from a contractual relationship with the student in any way related to classes or programs shall be limited to the tuition and expenses paid by the student to the college for those classes or programs.
 In no event shall the college be liable for any special, indirect, incidental, or consequential damages, including but not limited to loss of earnings or profits.

 As a state agency, we are subject to the provisions of the Washington state public disclosure laws (RCW 42.56) governing access to public records and will respond accordingly.
 There may be exemptions to disclosure that may prohibit the college from releasing certain documents.
 The College will provide a brief explanation for any exemption to disclosure.

 The privacy notice addresses collection, use and security of and access to information that may be obtained through use of the Bellevue College website.
 This notice covers the following topics: